School head: Some knew boy had gun before teacher shot

 The superintendent and a school spokeswoman did not respond to multiple messages from The Associated Press.
 Details about how they learned about the weapon and why it wasn’t found before the shooting weren’t immediately available.
 The police chief has previously said the boy brought the gun to school in his backpack.

-The teacher, Abigiail Zwerner, 25, was shot in the chest with injuries initially considered to be life threatening.
+The teacher, Abigail Zwerner, 25, was shot in the chest with injuries initially considered to be life threatening.
 Her condition has improved, though, and she has been reported in stable condition at a hospital.

 Earlier Thursday, Newport News School Board Chair Lisa Surles-Law said the district will install metal detectors at all schools, starting with Richneck.

-Note: A previous version of this report had an incorrect spelling of Abigail Zwerner’s first name.